Q: I am not a designer. Am I eligible for the Loeb Fellowship?

 Q: What happens after the program year ends?

 A: The Loeb Fellowship is a lifelong connection.
-When a Fellow completes the Fellowship year, he or she joins over 450 alumni in an unparalleled worldwide network of professional colleagues.
+When a Fellow completes the Fellowship year, they join over 450 alumni in an unparalleled worldwide network of professional colleagues.
 Fellows are alumni of the Graduate School of Design as well as the Loeb Fellowship and may participate in the GSD alumni community and events.

 Q: I’m still not sure if the Fellowship is right for me or if I’m right for the Fellowship.
 Is there someone who can advise me?